amandabergstrm/Book-Webshop/README.md

 # Book Webshop

 Lab assignment in the course Distributed Information Systems, taken during my final year of my Bachelor's in Computer Engineering.
-The assignent consisted of developing a simple webshop, using frameworks and tools such as Tomcat, JSP pages, CSS, HTML, C# and MySQL.
+The assignent consisted of developing a simple webshop, written in Java, HTML, CSS, and using technologies such as Tomcat server, JSP pages and MySQL.

 An overview of the architechtural structure of the application, and relations/connection between the layers.